 To apply online for this vacancy, please click on the 'Apply' button below.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.

-Please ensure you upload your Curriculum Vitae (CV) and provide a short (2 page) proposal of the research that you wish to undertake during the project.
+Please ensure you upload your Curriculum Vitae (CV) and a covering letter outlining your relevant past experience.
 If you upload any additional documents which have not been requested, we will not be able to consider these as part of your application.